 What normal research cannot contribute is your level of expertise.
-There is always collaboration with local associations, or other trade, business or professional groups.
+There is always a collaboration with local associations, or other trade, business, or professional groups.
 Your employees just need to know where to look, and you can direct them.

 We have discussed the importance of looking at your employees as your greatest asset.
-We have also discussed the fact that you are a key to developing their capacity, and building new competencies into their portfolio.
-This is the top priority to your employees.
+We have also discussed the fact that you are a key to developing their capacity and building new competencies into their portfolio.
+This is the top priority for your employees.
 They don’t care how much you know until they know how much you care.
 Only you can lead and inspire them.